georgegray-418/s3-readline/Readme.md

 ## Usage

-Initialize the S3LineReader and call the `getLines` method go get an instance of AsyncGenerate that you can iterate with a `for await`. `getLines` will return the same Generator no mater how many times you call it, if you require a new instance of the Generator you will need to construct a new `S3LineReader`.
+Initialize the `S3LineReader` and call the `getLines` method to get an instance of `AsyncGenerator` that you can iterate with a `for await`. `getLines` will return the same `AsyncGenerator` no mater how many times you call it, if you require a new instance of the Generator you will need to construct a new `S3LineReader`.

 ### Simple Usage